cauancardoso/cauancardoso.github.io/_posts/2019-07-02-R-Markdown.md

 ![example of line break using the codes above](/img/Example_linebreak.png)

-The last two chunks are the tables created for this document using the [kableExtra package] (https://haozhu233.github.io/kableExtra/awesome_table_in_pdf.pdf).
+The last two chunks are the tables created for this document using the [kableExtra package](https://haozhu233.github.io/kableExtra/awesome_table_in_pdf.pdf).
 As I don't know how to break a line in the footnote, I make each line as a different footnote to achieve the expected result.

 ```javascript
 {r tabela_1, echo=FALSE}